-The IMLS Budget Form accommodates up to three years of project activities and expenses, though applications for this program will only use one to two years.
+The IMLS Budget Form accommodates up to three years of project activities and expenses though applications for this program will only use up to 2 years.
 Allowable costs and other budget details vary by program.
-Be sure to review the Notice of Funding Opportunity for the grant program to which you are applying and the cost principles in 2 C.F.R.
-Part 200 and 2 C.F.R.
-Part 3187.
+Be sure to review the Notice of Funding Opportunity for the grant program to which you are applying and the cost principles in 2 C.F.R. part 200 and 2 C.F.R. part 3187.

-The Year 1 columns should include costs for activities that begin on the project start date (10/01/26) and end 12 months later.
+The Year 1 columns should include costs for activities that begin on the project start date (10/01/2026) and end 12 months later.
 If the project timeline exceeds one year, list the costs for the next 12 months in the Year 2 columns.